-- D) Follow Guidelines for Using Specific Tools: - 1) When using compressed air: (Lab 1403.12) - i) Use only sound, strong hose with secure couplings and connections. - ii) Be sure there are no sharp points on metal hose parts. - iii) Close control valve in portable pneumatic tools before turning on air. - iv) Before changing one pneumatic tool for another, turn off air control valve.
-Never kink hose to stop airflow. - v) Wear suitable goggles, mask, protective clothing, and safety devises. - vi) Never use air to blow dust or chips from the hair, clothing or safety devices, or from the skin. - vii) When using compressed air, see that no nearby workers are inline of airflow.
+D) Follow Guidelines for Using Specific Tools:

+- 1) When using compressed air: (Lab 1403.12) - i) Use only sound, strong hose with secure couplings and connections. - ii) Be sure there are no sharp points on metal hose parts. - iii) Close control valve in portable pneumatic tools before turning on air. - iv) Before changing one pneumatic tool for another, turn off air control valve.
+Never kink hose to stop airflow. - v) Wear suitable goggles, mask, protective clothing, and safety devises. - vi) Never use air to blow dust or chips from the hair, clothing or safety devices, or from the skin. - vii) When using compressed air, see that no nearby workers are inline viii) ix) All compressed air supplies used for blowing with air must be equipped with regulators to reduce the air supply to 30 p.s.i Wear proper personal protective equipment 2) When using bench or hand grinders: (Lab 1403.44) i) Wear goggles or face shield even though the wheel has a safety shield. ii) Make sure the protective hood is on the wheel. iii) Set the tool rest no more than 1/8 inch from the wheel.
+Stop the machine before adjusting rest. iv) Stand out of line when starting up. v) Feed the work gradually - give a cold wheel a chance to warm up. vi) Use only the face of the wheel unless it is designed for edge printing. vii) Do not strike the wheel suddenly or use too much pressure. viii) Report at once any grinder that appears to be unsafe. ix) Check the grindstone to ensure that it is properly designed for the work being done and the speeds being used. x) Do not use grinder if tool rest or shield is missing. xi) Wear proper personal protective equipment 3) Wher Using Chain Saw: (Lab 1403.64, also refer to OSH A, 1910.266) before operational use complete a Chainsaw Safety Chec ck: Chain Brake Throttle Interlock Chain Catcher Chain tension Muffler Chain saw kickback Chain sharpness Cutter shape Depth usage setting Lubrication No chain movement when engine is at idle i) Never work alone, but make certain that other Employees in the area should keep a safe distance from a running saw.
+Have a cleared work area. ii) Wear proper personal protective equipment including eve of airflow.
 Compressed air can be dangerous.
-Never point the hose at anyone. - viii) All compressed air supplies used for blowing with air must be equipped with regulators to reduce the air supply to 30 p.s.i - ix) Wear proper personal protective equipment - 2) When using bench or hand grinders: (Lab 1403.44) - i) Wear goggles or face shield even though the wheel has a safety shield. - ii) Make sure the protective hood is on the wheel. - iii) Set the tool rest no more than 1/8 inch from the wheel.
-Stop the machine before adjusting rest. - iv) Stand out of line when starting up. - v) Feed the work gradually give a cold wheel a chance to warm up.

-- vi) Use only the face of the wheel unless it is designed for edge printing. - vii) Do not strike the wheel suddenly or use too much pressure. - viii) Report at once any grinder that appears to be unsafe. - ix) Check the grindstone to ensure that it is properly designed for the work being done and the speeds being used. - x) Do not use grinder if tool rest or shield is missing.

-xi) Wear proper personal protective equipment

-3) When Using Chain Saw: (Lab 1403.64, also refer to

-OSHA, 1910.266) before operational use complete a Chainsaw Safety
+Never point the hose at anyone.